nrp1284/sf_abnb_listings/README.md

 Currently our team is align on technology to use for current deliverables and can be updated as we go along with project requirement on adding any new deliverables

+# Deliverables:

+1. Predict the price of each house in different regions

+2. Describe a region using the names of listings in that region

+3. Estimate the popularity of a listing based on given features

+4. Features based accommodation: The number of guests, number of bedrooms, bathrooms, beds, price, minimum_nights, maximum_nights, number_of_reviews

 # Recommendation for future analysis

 1. ETL process using geojson file as well that is added to our resource folder